ScratMan/HASmartThermostat/README.md

 * **min_cycle_duration** (Optional): Set a minimum amount of time that the switch specified in the heater option must be in its current state prior to being switched either off or on (useful to protect boilers).
 Can be float in seconds or time hh:mm:ss (default 0s).
+* **min_off_cycle_duration** (Optional): When _min_cycle_duration_ is specified, Set a minimum amount of time that the switch specified in the heater option must remain in OFF state prior to being switched ON.
+The _min_cycle_duration_ setting is then used for ON cycle only, allowing different minimum cycle time for ON and OFF.
+Can be float in seconds or time hh:mm:ss (default 0s).
 * **sampling_period** (Optional): interval between two computation of the PID.
 If set to 0, PID computation is called each time the temperature sensor sends an update.
 Can be float in seconds or time hh:mm:ss (default 0)
 * **target_temp_step** (Optional): the adjustment step of target temperature (valid are 0.1, 0.5 and 1.0, default 0.5 for Celsius